When it comes to search engine optimization (SEO), keyword research is one of the most critical steps for photographers.

 There are several types of keywords you can target, and understanding the differences will help you create an effective SEO strategy for your photography business.

-These are 1-2 word phrases with a high search volume but also high competition.
 While they can attract a large number of searches, it’s often harder to rank for these terms because they are very broad.

 Because these keywords are so general, they will return millions of results and may not drive the most qualified traffic to your site.